Skip to Content

 There’s a process here, and before you even think about paddling with your dog, you should spend some time introducing him or her to the exciting world of lakes and rivers.
 You’ll learn pretty quickly whether or not your dog takes to the water.

-Some dogs will jump right in, while others will be perfectly content to watch from the shore.
+Some dogs will jump right into any lake, river, or puddle they come across, while others will be perfectly content to watch from the shore.
 Either of these scenarios is fine.
 What you don’t want is a dog that is anxious or fearful.

 If your dog is anxious around the water, you will have to take the next steps very slowly.
 Your end goal before putting your dog in a boat will be to help him enjoy being near the water, on the water, and in the water.